KAMALESH0081/EXPLAINABLE_BERT/README.md

 ## 🙌 About Me

-This project was designed and built by [**Kamal**](https://www.linkedin.com/in/YOUR-LINKEDIN).
+This project was designed and built by [**Kamal**](https://www.linkedin.com/in/kamalesh007/) — an engineering student and AI builder working across the stack:
-I’m an engineering student, AI enthusiast, and future-focused builder — exploring ways to make deep learning more interpretable and human-aligned.

----
+Deep learning, NLP, CV, Transformers, XAI, and model deployment.

+I'm passionate about building **original, useful, and scalable AI systems** — from **research-inspired ideas** to **real-world implementation**.

+If you're working on machine learning, AI infrastructure, or experimental model design — feel free to connect and exchange ideas.